mwelponer/cpp-pills/README.md

 ### Stack Heap memory allocation

 **stack allocation** : as soon as that variable gets out of scope the memory is freed.
-When that scope ends - whichever scope - the stack pops off and anything was inside gets lost.
+When that scope ends - whichever scope - the stack pops off and anything was inside gets lost (*destructor gets automatically called*).
 Data is stored in contiguous way, stack memory is limited but very fast.

 ```c++
 int value = 4;